TJ CSL

 The person who is responsible for responding to an e-mail usually varies on a case-by-case basis and based on various factors.
 Some of these factors include:

-• Who sent it and what position to they have?
+• Who sent it and what position do they have?

 • How important is it?

-• Which Sysadmin(s) has/have access to the systems necessary to complete the request?
+• Which Sysadmin(s) has access to the systems necessary to complete the request?

 • How much knowledge does the Sysadmin have of the functional area?